Glazed Buttermilk Doughnut Muffins ~ these sweet muffins have the texture of the perfect cakey doughnut!

 Instructions

 - Dip the cooled muffins, top down, into the glaze, swirling it around a bit to insure you get a good coating.
-Set them back on the rack.
-After youโve dipped all the muffins, go around and dip them a second time.
+Set them back on the rack for the glaze to set before enjoying.

 Wow these really do make a beautiful dome when rising.
 The minute I saw the glaze on these donut muffins I started salivating.
 Beautiful muffins.
 Leave it to King Arthur to come up with this yummy recipe.
 Thanks for sharing it.